Business Licensing Information

-Apply For a License
+Apply For a Business License

-Step 1: State Registrations
+Step 1: State Registration

 All businesses in Utah are required by law to be registered with the Utah Department of Commerce and to be licensed within the city in which they are located.
 Syracuse City requires anyone operating or conducting business in the city to obtain a Syracuse City Business License.